lecritch/distributions_seattle-chicago-ds/README.md

 ### Variance/Standard Deviation
 Variance describes the spread of the data (it is also referred to as the second moment).
 The 'spread' refers loosely to how far away the more extreme values are from the center.

-Standard deviation is the square root of variance, effectively measures the *average distance away from the mean*.
+Standard deviation is the square root of variance, and effectively measures the *average distance away from the mean*.

 From the standpoint of a sample, the variance of a discrete distribution of n data points is: